tausifzmn/research-papers/README.md

 # Academic Research Papers

-[cite_start]This repository contains academic research papers and reports authored by Tausif Zaman, a Masters of Applied Computing student at the University of Windsor.
+This repository contains academic research papers and reports authored by Tausif Zaman, a Masters of Applied Computing student at the University of Windsor.
 ---

 ## Papers